This is a sponsored post

 You can see a shot of the Big Meadow fire looking how I remember it in this newspaper report.

-Read about our cultural experiences in France in the Travel category of this blog.
+Read about our cultural experiences in New York in the Travel category of this blog.

 More photography tips can be found in the Photography category too.